lidofinance/ethereum-staking-widget/README.md

 ### Environment variables

-Frontend runtime env has a single source of truth: `config/client-env-manifest.ts` — adding an entry there is the only step needed to expose a new env var to the browser config (see `docs/config.md` for the delivery mechanism).
-Server-only env is read by the api workspace (`server/src/config.ts`) and never reaches the browser.
+Frontend runtime env: one entry in `config/client-env-manifest.ts` is all it takes (delivery mechanism: `docs/config.md`).
+Server-only env lives in `server/src/config.ts` and never reaches the browser.

 ### Automatic versioning